This is a fantastic opportunity for experienced Cabin Crew to explore the world of management and the breadth of service across all our cabins.

 2. Assessment Centre

-We will initiate pre-employment and security checks, including a financial probity check, CRC and full five-year pre-employment airside checks.
-At the same time, you’ll need to self-book onto a medical, a uniform fitting and security interview appointment.
+Nearly there!
+We will initiate your pre-employment and security checks; these will include the CRC, financial probity and full 5 year pre-employment airside checks.
+We will also ask you to book your medical, a uniform fitting and security interview appointment.

-After satisfactory completion of your pre-employment checks, you’ll be required to attend a 6-day Cabin Crew Initial Course (unless you already hold an attestation) and a provisional offer will be made.
+Congratulations!
+Once your pre-employment checks are successfully completed, we will invite you to attend a 6-day Cabin Crew Initial Course (unless you already hold a current attestation) and a provisional offer will be made via the application portal.

-You’ll receive your offer through the application portal which will give you access to a “Welcome” site; this will provide you with useful information before joining us.
-You’ll will then be given a date to attend the British Airways new training.
-We are committed to hiring the very best talent from across the industry and we cannot wait for you to join us at this incredibly exciting time.
+You did it!
+We will send you an offer and contract through the portal which will give access to a “Welcome” site that will give you some useful information before joining.
+You will be given a date to attend the British Airways new entrant training.
+We are committed to hiring the very best talent and cannot wait for you to join.

 As a company our number one priority is to maintain the safety and security of our people and our customers.
 The requirement to do thorough pre-employment checks on all new joiners is essential.
 We have specific regulatory requirements that apply to these checks as we are an aviation business and these may feel quite complex and time consuming.